 - Carbone Tomato Basil

-Look, this is the most intimate of the sauces on this list.
+This is the most intimate sauce on this list.
 It tastes slow cooked, like the tomatoes have been simmering all day in a pot on nonna’s stove.
 When tomatoes cook for a long time, some of the carbohydrates caramelize and release savory, “brown” flavors that taste almost like meat.
 That’s what’s going on with Carbone.
 There is a tasty smokiness to this sauce that you’ll keep coming back to.
 It feels meaty without meat; the umami factor here is strong.
 Plus, the tomatoes aren’t too acidic, which is a problem with most jarred marinara.
-Carbone touts that they cook their sauce in small batches, and boy, does it feel that way.
-Spaghetti and meatballs, chicken parm, mozzarella sticks: Use this for any of the Italian-American hits.
+Carbone touts that they cook their sauce in small batches, and boy, does it taste like it.
+Spaghetti and meatballs, chicken parm, mozzarella sticks—this is the best jarred marinara sauce for any of the Italian-American hits.

 Best of the Best

 Other products we tried: Rao’s Limited Reserve Balsamic, Rao’s Reserve Calabrian Chile, Buitoni Marinara Sauce, Whole Foods Rustic Marinara, Trader Joe’s Marinara, Trader Joe’s Tomato Basil, Bertolli Traditional Marinara, Great Value Marinara, Prego Marinara, Barilla Marinara, Victoria Marinara, Newman’s Own Marinara, Silver Palate Marinara, Organico Bello Marinara Sauce, Yo Mama’s Original Marinara